Nostromos/port-authority/README.md

 ## Overview

 > [!NOTE]
-> Port Authority is probably a better name for a load balancer, container orchestration tool, traffic analyzer, or a container orchestration tool but it popped into my head during a commute so I guess I'm building one or all of those things eventually.
+> Port Authority is probably a better name for a load balancer, traffic analyzer, or a container orchestration tool but it popped into my head during a commute so I guess I'm building one or all of those things eventually.

 **Completion:** ![](https://geps.dev/progress/10)